billharrisdev/visualizers/README.md

 **Pros:** It did a good job of implementing sort and search algorithms apart from the details of the UX.
 I expect it to do well with functions and hopefully not hallucinate in part due to exceptionally long context.

+**Copilot agent w/GPT 5** - Much better results.
+Agents with IDE integration have an inherent advantage due to operating in same space as the user, terminal access and monitoring, file context, preview, etc.